Stand with Ukraine. Fight for freedom and democracy

 adding password fields to a registration form

 Now, all the required fields are complete.
 You can continue adding different field types to the form if you need the user to provide additional information.
-For example, you could add a Media field, a Radio field, a Checkbox field, or a Select field to your form.
+For example, you could add a Media Field, a Radio Field, a Checkbox Field, or a Select Field to your form.
 Learn more about the multi-optional fields from our Multi-Optional Field Source Settings tutorial.

-After you finished building the form layout, proceed to the JetForm settings tab in the right sidebar and find the Post-Submit Actions tab.
+After building the form layout, proceed to the JetForm settings tab in the right sidebar and find the Post Submit Actions tab.
 Press the “New Action” button to add a “Register User” action.
 This action will be responsible for registering the user after successful form submission.
-You can edit it by clicking the pencil-shaped button.
-Read more about configuring the Register User action in our tutorial.

 adding a register user post-submit action in a registration form

-In addition to registering the user, you may want the form to perform any other actions.
+n addition to registering the user, you may want the form to perform other actions.
 Click the “New Action” button to see the list of all available actions.
-For example, you can send an email to the registered user with the help of the Send Email action.
+For example, you can send an email to the registered user with the “Send Email” action.

 Mind that all the actions are processed in the defined order.
 Therefore, each subsequent action is performed only under the condition that the previous action was processed successfully.
 If one of the actions returns an error, all the subsequent ones are canceled.
 In this way, the guest user will receive an email right after registration.
 The email will not be sent if something goes wrong during the registration process.